spine/spine.site/app/views/docs/rails.md

 There's also a [live demo](http://spine-rails3.herokuapp.com) of the application, go and give it [a whirl](http://spine-rails3.herokuapp.com).
 Notice that the UI is completely instant.
 There's absolutely no places where it blocks, even after creating a record.
 Ajax requests are sent in the background to keep the server in sync.

 If you do intend to serve up your Spine app through Rails, there are two approaches: Sprockets or Stitch.
-I'd recommend the former, as it's much more compliant with the 'Blessed Rails Way™', and easier to setup.
+I'd recommend the former, as it's much more compliant with the "Blessed Rails Way™", and easier to setup.

 ##Getting started with Sprockets